- After almost seven years in the position

 When CEO departures are announced, exechange determines the Push-out Score on a scale of 0 to 10 to assess how likely it is that the chief executive was pushed out or felt pressure to leave the position, with 0 being most likely a voluntary move and 10 being most likely a forced exit.
 Anything over a 5 indicates that there are valid reasons to believe an executive may have been pushed out.

-Of the 318 CEO departures in the Russell 3000 Index evaluated over the past 12 months (March 29, 2022, to March 28, 2023), the average Push-out Score was 6.1, according to exechange data.
+Of the 313 CEO departures in the Russell 3000 Index evaluated over the past 12 months (July 10, 2022, to July 9, 2023), the average Push-out Score was 6.1, according to exechange data.
 References to conduct issues, disagreements and irregularities lead to the highest Push-out Scores.
-When performance issues, time with family or personal reasons were cited as departure reasons, the average Push-out Scores were also significantly elevated.
+When performance issues, time with family or pursuit of other opportunities were cited as departure reasons, the average Push-out Scores were also significantly elevated.

-The Push-out Score regarding Jeff Gennette’s move is explained point by point in the exechange report.
+The Push-out Score regarding Nancy Lurker’s move is explained point by point in the exechange report.